-In 2012, Erica designed the Genuine Medicine program at Genuine Voices, a music education nonprofit in Boston.
+In 2012, a group of students at Princeton started the Genuine Medicine program with Genuine Voices, a music education nonprofit in Boston.
 The program paired teens in detention with pediatric patients to write songs.

 Here is another story from one our workshops, where Kelsea, a nursing student, writes a song honoring the story of a child in foster care: